About This Chapter

 This lesson offers a brief survey of the Book of Genesis.
 Genesis is a part of the Hebrew Torah - the first five books of the Old Testament - and is filled with intriguing stories, some of which are meant to explain why the world is the way it is today.

 11. Who Were Adam and Eve? - Story & Genealogy

-In this lesson, we'll learn about Adam and Eve, and the Biblical account of how sin entered the world.
+In this lesson, we'll learn about Adam and Eve and the Biblical account of the way in which sin entered the world.
 It all boiled down to one man, one woman, and a crafty serpent.